 Frequency

 Specifies frequency.
 Units can be Hz, kHz, MHz, or GHz.
-Format can be double or a ratio of the form ‘xxxx.yyyy’ where frequency = xxxx/yyyy where xxxx and yyyy are signed and unsigned 32-bit integers, respectively.
+The format can be double, exponential or a ratio.
+The ratio format is represented as frequency = ‘xxxx/yyyy’ where xxxx and yyyy are signed and unsigned 32-bit integers respectively.

 An example of the representation of this type of parameter is shown below, as a definition of the centerfreq parameter: